'I GOT LEGS' Founder Helps Others Fundraising for Mobility Equipment

 2. Don’t Put All Your Eggs in One Basket

-The adage “Divide and Conquer” was a mantra for Legs, who thought he could meet his fundraising goals in time on GoFundMe but wanted a more concentrated effort.
-Not one to sit back and wait, he created his own “I GOT LEGS” t-shirts, which even made their way to celebrities, such as Stephen Colbert.
+The adage “Divide and Conquer” was a mantra for Adam, who thought he could meet his fundraising goals in time on GoFundMe but wanted a more concentrated effort.
+Not one to sit back and wait, he created his own “I GOT LEGS” t-shirts, which even made their way to some celebrities like Stephen Colbert.

 3. Higher Social Purpose

 “I knew I was going to create an organization around this exoskeleton,” Adam said.
 Teaching others about your vision for when you achieve your goal is important, not just to persuade people to donate but it also helps to keep you accountable.
 If you don’t want to create and manage a company, that’s okay," says Adam.
 Altruism doesn’t stop at a macro level.
 “Do it for yourself, but do it for someone you really care about,” he said.
 "Do it not just to enrich your life, but someone else’s, too."

 “In order to ask for help, you have to be vulnerable.
 I think people are too scared to put themselves out there in a vulnerable way,” Adam said.
 He said that he had to learn how to openly share his full story.
 Though he wasn’t necessarily comfortable with it, Adam knew that he couldn’t reach his fundraising milestone on his own.
 So, sacrifice on his part was necessary to help him get there.
 “It’s not normal to be scared to go out in the world and reclaim your previous life,” Adam said.

 Adam is now starting the I GOT LEGS Step Tour Fund allowing anyone that is in training on an exoskeleton or any leg brace walking technology to reach out to I GOT LEGS to create their own Step Tour.
 Once you sign up for a race, I GOT LEGS will pledge a dollar amount for every step that you take to pay for a personal exoskeleton or other walking technology.